xTriixrx/satpy-scrapy/README.md

  * StrictNodes 1

 <p align="center">
 You can test your Tor client configuration by running the tor_check.py program with your tor password by editing line 37 of the program.
 After you run the program you should see 2 different IP addresses which are not your own IP address.
+Now we just need to set up the config file and secret file containing a hashed string.
+This hashed string should be the hash for your tor password that you have defined for the ControlPort.
+To generate a hash, use the hasher.py program to produce a hash.
+Once a hash is produced, copy this and while as the root user create a file that should be only known to you and stored somewhere other than the satpy-scrapy directory location and paste the hash into this file.
+Once this file is saved, chmod this file as root into a readonly mode (400) such that only the root user can access this special file.
+Lastly, create a config.xml file within the satpy-scrapy directory as root and populate the fields templated in the example config.xml file.
+Once the config file is finished being written to, also as root chmod this file to be readonly (400) as well.
+Enforcing root privileges increases security of storing passwords on the file system and decentralizing the password from a single config file.
+It is recommended to remove the hasher.py program when finished with setting up the environment.
 With that taken care of you are now ready to use satpy-scrapy!
 </p>

 ## Supported Satellites